ocaml-multicore/uring-trace/eio-cp/README.md

 much more syscalls during traversal.
 Batched requests under IO-uring can help minimize this cost with batch submission of syscalls.

+In general, to handle both of these cases well, we can use the two mechanisms mentioned above to improve performance.

 # Other Notes
 ## Lifting IO batching into userspace.
 High performance storage IO solutions typically suggest using async IO